23 Interesting Facts About Gabon

 5. Libreville, the capital city, was originally settled by freed slaves in 1849.
 Libreville means “free town” in French which imitates Freetown, the capital of Sierra Leone.

 6. Gabon has a horizontally striped green, yellow and blue flag.
-The yellow represents the Equator, the green symbolizes the extensive forested area, and the blue reflects the Atlantic coast.
+The yellow represents the Equator, the green symbolizes the extensive forested area, and the blue reflects the sea.

 Gabon's flag